greeder59/eval-pelican/content/posts/Using_custom_domains.md

 	STATIC_PATHS = ['images', 'extra/CNAME']
 	EXTRA_PATH_METADATA = {'extra/CNAME': {'path': 'CNAME'},}
 ```
 And that should be it.
+Commit the changes to the project, use ghp-import to rebuild the gh-pages branch.
+Verify that the CNAME file is in the gh-pages branch and it contains the domain name